vseryakov/backendjs/README.md

 this is proven not to work properly due to the kernel keeping the context switches to a minimum thus resulting in one process to be very busy while the others idle.
 Node versions 4 and above perform round-robin by default.

-For such case the Backendjs implements the proxy mode by setting `proxy-port` config paremeter to any number above 1000, this will be the initial port for the web processes to listen for incoming requests, for example if use `-proxy-port 3000` and launch 2 web processes they will listen on ports
+For such case the Backendjs implements the proxy mode by setting `proxy-port` config parameter to any number above 1000, this will be the initial port for the web processes to listen for incoming requests, for example if use `-proxy-port 3000` and launch 2 web processes they will listen on ports
 3000 and 3001.
-The main server process will start internal HTTP proxy and will perform round-robin load balancing the incoming requests between the web proceses by forwarding them to the web processes over TCP and then returning the responses back to the clients.
+The main server process will start internal HTTP proxy and will perform round-robin load balancing the incoming requests between the web processes by forwarding them to the web processes over TCP and then returning the responses back to the clients.

 ## Configure HTTP port

-The first thing when deploying the backend into production is to change API HTTP port, by default is is 8000, but we would want port 80 so regardless how the environment is setup it is ultimatley 2 ways to specify the port for HTTP server to use:
+The first thing when deploying the backend into production is to change API HTTP port, by default is is 8000, but we would want port 80 so regardless how the environment is setup it is ultimately 2 ways to specify the port for HTTP server to use:

 - config file